Indonesian and Urdu

 Credit for half courses: Half courses are worth 1.5 credits at UMass.
 Five College interchange credit is: Amherst – ½ course; Hampshire – 1 course; Mount Holyoke – 2 credits; Smith – 2 credits and at the elementary level two courses or the equivalent are required to receive credit.

-Spring 2014 Independent Plus Courses
+Fall 2014 Independent Plus Courses

 Independent Plus conversation sessions and peer-tutoring sessions are scheduled based on schedules submitted by enrolled students.
 Pre-registered students will be asked to submit schedule information at the end of the pre-registration period.
 Students applying after pre-registration will be asked to submit schedule information as part of the admissions process.